threefoldfoundation/blog_threefold/posts/an_intro_to_the_threefold_token.md

 2. While the threeFold Grid can expand, a maximum of 2 Billion TFTs can be in circulation.
 This limit ensures stability of value and incentivization for all stakeholders.
 3. TFT lives on the Stellar Blockchain.
 TFT holders benefit from a big ecosystem of proven wallets and mediums of exchange.
 4. By employing Stellar technology, TFT transactions and smart contracts are powered by one of the most energy-efficient blockchains available.
 Furthermore, TFT is the medium of exchange on the greenest internet network in the world.
+5. The market for farming, cultivating and trading TFT is open to all.
+Anyone with internet connection, power supply and necessary harware can become a Farmer or trade ThreeFold tokens (TFT).
-5. By buying, holding, and utilizing ThreeFold Tokens, you are actively supporting the expansion of the ThreeFold Grid and its use cases — creating a more sustainable, fair, and equally accessible Internet.
+6. By buying, holding, and utilizing ThreeFold Tokens, you are actively supporting the expansion of the ThreeFold Grid and its use cases — creating a more sustainable, fair, and equally accessible Internet.

+Important note: TFT's are not an investment instrument.
+It is the medium of exchang eon the ThreeFold Grid, and a mechanism to enable the Internet we believe is possible.